AlexandreDdaCosta/olympus/README.md

 MongoDB exists on all servers mostly as a "scratch pad", a place to temporarily store detailed data that is processed algorithmically or that otherwise gets regularly refreshed.
 An exception to this is the MongoDB database on the supervisor, which currently holds external API credentials.
 These credentials include keys that regularly expire and require regeneration.

 * [Node.js](https://nodejs.org/en) *(supervisor)*

-The supervisor hosts a back-end REST API delivered via Node.js and only used internally, principally to access data stored on the supervisor's MongoDB database.
+The supervisor hosts a back end REST API delivered via Node.js and only used internally, principally to access data stored on the supervisor's MongoDB database.